GuillaumeGirier/GuillaumeGirier/README.md

 # Work Experience :

-## 2020 : Master first year internship
+## 2020 : Master second year internship

 __TITLE :__ _Integrator and resonator neurons: a new approach._